alephcloud/hs-configuration-tools/README.md

 Overview
 ========

-This package provides a collection of utils on top of the packages [optparse-applicative](http://hackage.haskell.org/package/optparse-applicative), [aeson](http://hackage.haskell.org/package/aeson), and [yaml](http://hackage.haskell.org/package/yaml) for configuring libraries and
+This package provides a collection of utilities on top of the packages [optparse-applicative](http://hackage.haskell.org/package/optparse-applicative), [aeson](http://hackage.haskell.org/package/aeson), and [yaml](http://hackage.haskell.org/package/yaml) for configuring libraries and